-Realizing that education is a development of social courtesies and personal graces as well as the power of mental analysis, the student life at Buchtel College is so conducted as to afford opportunities for such culture.
-Young ladies and gentlemen, as such, mingle freely on the Campus, in the College halls and classrooms during recitation hours.
+With the realization that education is a development of social courtesies and personal graces as well as the power of mental analysis, the student life at Buchtel College is so conducted as to afford opportunities for such culture.
+Young ladies and gentlemen, as such, mingle freely on the Campus, in the College halls and class-rooms during recitation hours.
 Formal and informal social college functions, banquets, exhibitions and contests, receptions and class socials occur at intervals through the year, in which young ladies and gentlemen participate with members of the faculty and their friends.